UFResearchComputing/Linux_training/README.md

 ## Test out some of the HiPerGator-Specific Commands

-* `slurmInfo`` – Get information on compute resources in your group
+* `slurmInfo` – Get information on compute resources in your group
 * `blue_quota`, `orange_quota`, `home_quota` – Get information on quotas and use
 * `ncdu` – Calculate and show storage usage by folder.
 Can take time to calculate—most helpful in /home
 * `showAllocation` – Get information on investments

-The commands only work when you have a job running or pending in the queue:
+These commands only work when you have a job running or pending in the queue:

 * `jobhtop`, `jobnvtop` – View real-time job performance data
 * `qos_to_burst`, `qos_to_main` – Move pending jobs to burst/main QOS